RTPI response to the MHCLG consultation on the National Planning Policy Framework and National Model Design Code

 Q3.
 Do you agree with the changes proposed in Chapter 4?
 Which option relating to change of use to residential do you prefer and why?

 Tailoring planning controls to local circumstances, proposed paragraph 53

 No, we do not agree with the proposed options for the use of Article 4 directions to remove national Permitted Development (PD) rights, which are unsatisfactory.
 Increasing the threshold for the issuing of Article 4 directions for PD to Residential from ‘local amenity/wellbeing’ to ‘wholly unacceptable impact/interest national importance’ is inappropriate.
 We recognise that this could create a short-term boost to housing supply, however it would also make it harder for LPAs to reject poorly designed housing schemes in inappropriate buildings.

 - Proposed first bullet point: We are concerned at how the term ‘wholly unacceptable’ would be defined with such matters most appropriately assessed through a planning application.

 - Proposed second bullet point: It would be helpful to define what ‘to protect an interest of national significance’ means and whether, for example, it includes settings of world heritage site and zone 1 London CAZ areas.
 Many uses that are of regional and local importance to the economy and society allow LPAs to meet the needs identified in their Local Plans.

-- Proposed bullet point 3: We question the justification for this proposed change is
+- Proposed bullet point 3: We question what the justification for this proposed change is.

 - Proposed bullet 4: We are concerned that the statement that Article 4 directions should ‘in all cases apply to the smallest geographical area possible’ could be open to interpretation and it would be more helpful to state whether the area is Borough or whole authority wide.